Top Places to Sip & Sample Wine In & Near Saratoga Springs, NY

 Horses still live at Fossil Stone Farms today, although their primary crop now is grapes, specifically three different kinds: Marquette, La Crescent, and Petite Pearl.
 They host tastings on the farm, and you can also find their wines at local stores like Purdy's in Saratoga Springs.

-Restaurants With Great Wine
+Fan-Favorite Restaurants With Wine in Saratoga

-How can you tell if a restaurant has great wine?
-We went by three criteria to determine the best restaurants with great wine in Saratoga County: 1) Favorable reviews mentioning the wine or wine list, 2) A robust, but not overly long or complex wine list that encompasses wine from different regions, and 3) Wine offerings that fall in line with the vision and feel of the restaurant.
+1) Favorable reviews mentioning the wine or wine list, 2) A robust, but not overly long or complex wine list that encompasses wine from different regions, and 3) Wine offerings that fall in line with the vision and feel of the restaurant.

 15 Church: Old World Charm Meets Modern Sophistication

-While many frequent 15 Church for the Chilean sea bass and filet mignon, wine lovers of the Spa City know this is a must-visit place for reds and whites as well.
-Their wine list is divided into Old World White Wines, Old World Red Wines, and you’ll find offerings from California, Oregon, France, Italy, and Spain.
+While many frequent 15 Church for dishes like Chilean sea bass and filet mignon, wine lovers of the Spa City know this is a must-visit place for reds and whites as well.

 Boca Bistro: Try Terrific Tapas With Your Wine